pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 console.log('Using database:', process.env.DATABASE_URL ?
 'Production DB' : 'Local DB');
 ```

+In plain English: This code prints out information about where the app is running:
+- It shows whether we're in development or production mode
+- It shows what website URL will be allowed to connect to our server
+- It tells us if we're using the online database or the local one on our computer

 - In local development: `NODE_ENV` is undefined or set to `development`
 - In production: `NODE_ENV` is set to `production` (configured in Render)